What Is HEOP?

 - A personal interview is required of all applicants.

-Economic Eligibility Criteria for Opportunity Programs
+Economic Eligibility Criteria

 To be considered for the Arthur O. Eve Higher Education Opportunity Program, the applicant’s household income must fall within the ranges given in the following chart: